 How to pre-register online

-You will receive an email letting you know when pre-registration is open.
+You will receive an email letting you know when online pre-registration is open.
 This will usually be a couple of days after you have accepted your place at the University.
-It’s important that you complete pre-registration as soon as possible, and definitely before you arrive on campus.
+It’s important that you complete online pre-registration as soon as possible, and definitely before you arrive on campus.
 We recommend doing it before Tuesday 24 January 2023 so that you can upload your campus card photo and have it pre-printed for collection when you arrive at main registration.

 - Go to Surrey Self-Service.

 - If you have previously accessed the applicant portal you can log in with these details.
 Otherwise follow the 'New user' instructions when prompted.
 You can find your university number on all correspondence from the University.